-340.1.2.
-Increasing Air Temperature
+340.1.2 Increasing Air Temperature

-1. Increased air temperatures will extend the length of the shipping season and allow for higher volumes of goods shipped at lower costs due to less severe cold weather (EPA 2008b).
+1. Increased air temperatures will extend the length of increase the shipping season and allow for higher volumes of goods shipped at lower costs due to less severe cold weather (EPA 2008).

-- 2. Operations on vessels and associated shoreside infrastructure will need to account for higher temperatures in order to protect workers from extreme heat (EPA 2008b). - 3.
-Air temperature increases will decrease the incidence and severity of icing in waterways and on vessels and infrastructure.
-On vessels, less icing will decrease the need for lowering freeboard to increase stability (Nicholls et al. 2008). - 4.
-Higher air temperatures and corresponding elevated water temperatures will increase the likelihood that invasive species from ballast discharge survive in local waters (Kling and Sanchirico 2009). - 5.
-Infrastructure can be affected by increased air temperatures as well, including more rapid deteriorating of paved areas and greater energy needed to cool stored goods (EPA 2008b).
+- 2. Operations on vessels and associated shoreside at-infrastructure will need to account for higher temperatures in order to protect workers from extreme heat (EPA 2008). - 3.
+Air temperature increases will decrease the incidence and severity in waterways and of icing on vessels and infrastructure.
+On vessels, less icing will decrease the need for lowering freeboard to increase their stability (Nicholls et al. 2007). - 4.
+Higher air temperatures and corresponding elevated water temperatures, will increase the likelihood that invasive species from ballast discharge survive in local waters (Kling and Sanchirico 2009). - 5.
+Infrastructure can be affected by increased air temperatures as well, including more rapid deteriorating of paved areas and greater energy needed to cool stored goods (EPA 2008).

-340.1.3.
-Rising Sea Level
+340.1.3 Rising Sea Level